jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

       int numRecords = new JdbcTemplate(dataSource).queryForInt("Select count(*) from Foo");
       ```

     Spring Data Access also makes **database transaction** easier.
-In normal Java code, this would include setting autocommit, or setting the rollback in case of failures.
-In Spring, one can use the annotation `@Transactional' to denote that the function only acts on the database transactionally - either all or nothing.
+In normal Java code, this would include setting autocommit to false, or setting the rollback in case of failures.
+In Spring, one can use the annotation `@Transactional` to denote that the function only acts on the database transactionally - either all or nothing.

        ```
        @Transactional